-Can I get car insurance without a job?
+Can I get car insurance without having a job?

 Legal car owners can get car insurance without a job.
 The average rates for car insurance without a job through Geico are $165.33/mo.